 Navigating the Process

 The following is a general description of the Chapter 91 application process.
+See Wetlands and Waterways Forms for application forms.
 Please contact the Waterways Regulation Program for more specific procedural requirements.

 Licensing Procedures for Water-Dependent Use and Nonwater-Dependent Use Projects: